TERMS OF BUSINESS

 We select products from a range of insurers, but in some instances, we may only be able to provide product details for a single insurer.
 We will give you further information about this before we finalise your insurance arrangements.
-We will also supply you with a list of the insurers we may and do conduct business with We will not in any circumstances guarantee the solvency of any Insurer.
+We will also supply you with a list of the insurers we will and do conduct business with We will not in any circumstances guarantee the solvency of any Insurer.
 If we propose using another intermediary to help place your business, we will confirm this to you in good time before any arrangements are finalised.